karanluth/Learning-Management-System/README.md

 A LMS built in PHP.

-This rep has been moved to : https://github.com/prabh-me/Learning-Management-System
+This repo has been moved to : https://github.com/prabh-me/Learning-Management-System